 Both are excellent frameworks to rely on when defining metrics that measure supply chain effectiveness and its impact on profitability.
-The SCOR model was recently updated to include support for omni-channel, blockchain, sustainability and several other major improvements.
-The Gartner Hierarchy of Supply Chain Metrics is a widely-adopted framework globally, and is briefly explained by Gartner.
+The SCOR model was recently updated to include support for omnichannel, blockchain, sustainability and several other major improvements.
+The Gartner Hierarchy of Supply Chain Metrics is a widely-adopted framework globally and is briefly explained by Gartner.
 The latest edition of the APICS SCOR model is shown below:

 1. Demand Forecast Accuracy

-An excellent metric for determining how strong collaboration is in a manufacturing operation, Demand Forecast Accuracy reflects the variation in real or actual demand and what is forecasted at the factory level.
-Inventory Management Systems can help make manufacturing operations more effective by closing the gaps between forecasted demand and actual demand.
+An excellent metric for determining how strong collaboration is in a manufacturing operation, demand forecast accuracy reflects the variation in real or actual demand and what is forecasted at the factory level.
+Inventory metrics for manufacturing can make operations more effective by closing the gaps between forecasted demand and actual demand.

 2. Customer Satisfaction Levels